greschd/PhaseMap/README.md

 ## PhaseMap

 PhaseMap is a tool for mapping phase diagrams.
-The purpose of the tool is to concentrate the evaluations on the space around the phase boundaries, thus requiring less evaluations.
+The purpose of the tool is to concentrate the evaluations on the space around the phase boundaries, to require fewer evaluations.

+The PhaseMap algorithm is ideally suited for cases where:
+- phases can be determined as a discrete number or label
+- evaluating the phase at a single point is relatively expensive

 Documentation: http://phasemap.greschd.ch